aces/sing-squashfs-support/build_data/README.md

 # How to build a set of .squashfs files to store a large set of data files.

-This document provides hints and tips on creating a or several SquashFS filesystems to hold static data files.
+This document provides hints and tips on creating one or several SquashFS filesystems to hold static data files.

 ## Prerequisites & Assumptions